 IAS Research Postgraduate Group

-Working within the IAS is a postgraduate research group that meets regularly (roughly once every 4 - 6 weeks), to hold discussions about topics that interest them and will benefit from multi-disciplinary perspectives.
+Working within the IAS is a postgraduate research group that meets regularly , to hold discussions about topics that interest them and will benefit from multi-disciplinary perspectives.
 The group is an excellent opportunity to engage with the leading edge research of the IAS, and to network constructively with other postgraduates approaching similar ideas from different disciplinary angles.
 The group also receives invitations to the weekly in-house IAS Fellows' seminars, as well as advance notice of IAS lectures and future IAS activities.

-In 2007/08, the IAS Research Postgraduate group, under the auspices of the IAS, established an online interdisciplinary journal called Kaleidoscope.
+In 2007/08, under the auspices of the IAS, the online postgraduate interdisciplinary journal called Kaleidoscope.was established.
 The journal is designed to foster communication between postgraduates in different disciplines and to promote excellence in interdisciplinary research.
-Volume five has recently been published.
+Since 2013 the journal is jointly supported by Ustinov College, Durham's exclusive postgraduate college.
+The latest issue within volume five was published in November 2013 (see: current issue).

 IAS Research Postgraduate Fund